graphql/graphql-spec/spec/Section 3 -- Type System.md

       2. The argument must accept a type where {IsInputType(argumentType)}
          returns {true}.
       3. If the field is a Oneof Field:
-         1. The field must be nullable.
+         1. The argument must be nullable.
-         2. The field must not have a default value.
+         2. The argument must not have a default value.
 3. An object type may declare that it implements one or more unique interfaces.
 4. An object type must be a super-set of all interfaces it implements:
    1. Let this object type be {objectType}.